 Peak gold represents the point at which the total number of ounces being pulled out of the ground by miners reaches a maximum.

 It doesn’t necessarily mean gold production will suffer a precipitous fall.
-But it does mean the mining industry lacks the capacity to ramp up production in order to meet rising global demand and even higher prices would not make it happen.
+But it does mean the mining industry lacks the capacity to ramp up production to meet rising global demand and even higher prices would not make it happen.

 One of the leading proponents of the peak gold thesis is Ian Telfer, chairman of Goldcorp (which was recently acquired by Newmont Mining to become the world’s biggest gold company).